leahpleurodon/crystal-slack/README.md

 ## Bots
 You can create several bots in your app if you so choose.

-To create a bot, your bot requires a slack bot token, to acquire one, follow THESE instructions.
+To create a bot, your bot requires a slack bot token, to acquire one, follow [these instructions](https://api.slack.com/bot-users#), (the creating a bot section and installing to workspace section, sections 1 and 3).

 ```crystal
   bot = Bot.new(BOTSLACKTOKEN, optional-name)